-During my first year I also was a research economist at the Institut des Politiques Publiques (CREST - Paris School of Economics) in its labor market division.
+During my first year I also was a research economist at the Institut des Politiques Publiques (CREST, Paris School of Economics) in its labor market division.

 My research focuses on labor economics, econometrics and policy evaluation.
 I also study research questions in international trade.